General Motors New Zealand: Opel

 During the 1980s Holden's future became uncertain.
 In around 1985, there were strong rumours, and a GM report, that indicated that Holden Australia would cease to exist in its current form and that its models would be exclusively designed offshore.
 Certainly what was happening in Australia did not instil confidence: rebadged Suzukis, Nissans and Isuzus were occupying the bottom end of the range, while the Commodore was about to shift to a Japanese-designed 3-litre engine.
-To avoid getting caught up in Holden Australia's woes, General Motors New Zealand pondered the reintroduction of other GM brands for the New Zealand market.
-As a result New Zealand turned to Europe and Opel made a small reintroduction into New Zealand with a limited selection of highly priced European models: the Opel Kadett GSi, Ascona GT, Senator, Manta, and Monza.
+To avoid getting caught up in Holden Australia's woes, General Motors New Zealand pondered the reintroduction of other GM brands for its own market.
+As a result, GMNZ turned to Europe and to Opel.
+With this, Opel made a small reintroduction into New Zealand with a limited selection of highly priced European models: the Opel Kadett GSi, Ascona GT, Senator, Manta, and Monza.
+At the same time Holden in Australia was developing the fourth-generation VK Commodore which was a hybrid of the Opel Senator and Opel Rekord Series E.

+From 1989 until 1994 the British-built Opel Vectra A (Vauxhall Cavalier Mark III in Britain) was sold in New Zealand as an Opel; it was rebadged as a Holden until 1996 when the model was replaced by the Vectra B, also badged as Holden.

+Holden Australia produced the Vectra B from 1998-1999 at their plant in Elizabeth, South Australia for export to other RHD markets as well as domestically.
+Exports included to New Zealand.
+The Vectra B was produced internationally until 2002.

-From 1989 until 1994 the Opel Vectra A was sold in New Zealand as Opel but was rebadged as a Holden after 1994 and until 1996 when the model was replaced by the Vectra B. The new model continued to be badged as a Holden, with the Astra F being introduced in 1995, also branded as a "Holden" even though identical Opel-badged models imported second hand from Japan were already being sold locally.
-These Opel models were not released in Australia, as Holden in Australia was still selling rebadged versions of the Toyota Camry and Corolla as the Holden Apollo and Nova as a result of model-sharing under the Australian government's Button car plan.
+The Opel Astra F was introduced in New Zealand in 1995, also branded as a "Holden" even though identical Opel-badged models imported second hand from Japan were already being sold locally.
+(These Opel models were not released in Australia, as Holden in Australia was still selling rebadged versions of the Toyota Camry and Corolla as the Holden Apollo and Nova as a result of model-sharing under the Australian government's Button car plan.
 Australia received the Astra F in 1996, a year after New Zealand.
-(This was the third generation "Astra" for Australia, the first two generations being rebadged Nissan Pulsars during the 1980s.)
+This was the third generation "Astra" for Australia, the first two generations being rebadged Nissan Pulsars during the 1980s.)

-Early models of the Astra and Vectra in New Zealand differed from those eventually sold in Australia, in that they used the distinctive 'V' grille used by Vauxhall in the UK with the Vauxhall badge replaced with a Holden badge.
+Early models of the Astra and Vectra in New Zealand differed from those eventually sold in Australia, in that they retained the distinctive 'V' grille used by Vauxhall in the UK.
 Later on this was changed to bring the New Zealand model range in line with Australia.

 From the late 1990s and throughout the 2000s, Holden New Zealand mirrored Holden Australia in selling badge-engineered Opel models as "Holden" including the 1989–1996 Holden Calibra (Opel Calibra), 1994–2000 Holden Barina (Opel Corsa B), and 1995–2009 Holden Astra (Opel Astra).
+The Opel Vectra C was sold unchanged between 2003-2007 even though the European model received a major facelift in September 2005.
+This was due to Opel stockpiling Vectras from 2005 for the Australasian markets resulting in an excess of exports that lasted through to 2007.